LiuWynn/awesome-leetcode/README.md

 # leetcode
-solution for leetcode using java
+solution for leetcode using Python3